Jasleen112/Jasleen-kaur/README.md

     whereis.              show location of binary,source

     whatis.
-To get
- information about command.
+To get information about command.

-•Syntax of command:
+SYNTAX OF COMMANDS:

 1.ls(optional)
 2.date